scottongithub/node-watcher/readme.md

 <img src="docs/pics/hub_down.png" />
 </p>

 While waiting for all nodes in a degraded hub to come back up, it may be useful to see a report of which nodes have not yet come back up.
-Place a :eyes: on the parent message of the hub-down thread and a report of still-down nodes will be posted to the thread every 3 minutes.
+Place a :eyes: on the parent message of the hub-down thread and a report of still-down nodes will be posted to the thread every minute.
+Remove the :eyes: to stop the reporting.

 ## Daily Report